 Double the compressor for double the control with Overloud’s take on the Urei 1176.

-When you first open the Comp76 v2, you will see one of the compressors matching the functionalities of the hardware unit, including the infamous All ratio mode.
+When you first open the Comp76 v2, you will see one of the compressors matching the functionalities of the hardware unit, including the famous All ratio mode.
 However, there is a section below the compressors that adds several more drastic features to the plugin.

 First, let’s talk about the mid/side mode toggle switch, which adds another compressor in the GUI for convenience.
 This feature, which wasn’t available in the original hardware, lets you add compression to the mono and the stereo information of your audio separately.
 Although, we would have loved to see a dedicated left and right channel compression mode as well.
 Second, we have the Parallel knob, which is essentially a mix knob to get a parallel compression effect.
 And the third idiosyncrasy is the LF Sens knob, which controls the low-frequency sensitivity of the compressor.
 Let’s talk about the rest below.

 - Multiple Revisions

 The Urei 1176 saw several revisions, each improving on the sound quality of the hardware.
 And so, in Comp76 v2, the first knob on the lower section labeled “REV.” lets you select various revisions of the hardware unit.
 The first one, ‘A,’ is the original version and has the warmest sound with a high noise floor.
 The one labeled ‘D(LN)’ is the newer black version with a cleaner sound.
 Similarly, the third one, called ‘F,’ is the newest revision of the hardware with the most transparent and cleanest sound.